ToxicFrog/doom-mods/gzap/doc/design/regions.md

 stacking key items like the souls in Golden Souls.
 The key scope is implicitly the scope the region belongs to.

+As a special case, `key/*` means that any key valid on that level can be used to access that region.

 `weapon`.
 The `name` is the weapon typename, e.g. `weapon/Crossbow2`.
 The qualifier is required and can be either `want`, for a weapon considered in carryover weapon logic according to the yaml, or `need`, for a weapon which is